-This section supplements and updates certain risk factors disclosed in Item 1A of Part I of the Partnership's annual report on Form 10-K for the year ended December 31, 2019 (the "Annual Report").
-The following risk factors supersede the corresponding risks described in the Annual Report and should be read together with the other risk factors disclosed in the Annual Report.
+This section supplements and updates certain risk factors disclosed in Item 1A of Part I of the Partnership's annual report on Form 10-K for the year ended December 31, 2019 (the "Annual Report") and the Partnership's quarterly report on Form 10-Q for the quarter ended March 31, 2020 (the "First Quarter Report" and together with the Annual Report, the "Former Reports").
+The following risk factors supersede the corresponding risks described in the Former Reports and should be read together with the other risk factors disclosed in the Former Reports.
 In addition to the other information in this report, all of these risk factors should be carefully considered in evaluating us and our common units.
 Any of these risks, many of which are beyond our control, could materially and adversely affect our financial condition, results of operations or cash flows, or cause our actual results to differ materially from those projected in any forward-looking statements.
 We may also face other risks and uncertainties that are not presently known, are not currently believed to be material, or are not identified below because they are common to all businesses.
 Past financial performance may not be a reliable indicator of future performance, and historical trends should not be used to anticipate results or trends in future periods.
-For more information, see "Disclosure Regarding Forward-Looking Statements" on page 1 of this report.
+For more information, see "Disclosure Regarding Forward-Looking Statements" on page 1 of this report